msrose/babel-plugin-transform-amd-to-commonjs/README.md

 - The module name (optional first argument to `define`) is ignored, since the module ID in CommonJS is determined by the resolved filename.

 ## Caveats

-### Only Node.js version 6+ supported

-If you would like support for lower versions of node (4+), please submit an issue.

 ### One module per file